fran-romero-campero/AlgaeFUN/README.md

 # AlgaeFUN - MicroAlgae Functional Annotation Web based Tool

-AlgaeFUN is an online tool that seeks to allow researchers in microalgae to exploit omics techniques such as RNA_seq and ChIP-seq.
+AlgaeFUN is an online tool that seeks to allow researchers in microalgae to exploit omics techniques such as RNA-seq and ChIP-seq.
 AlgaeFUN provides tools to perform functional analysis and enrichment over:

 * Sets of differentially expressed genes obtained, for example, from RNA-seq analysis carried out using [MARACAS](https://github.com/fran-romero-campero/MARACAS).